AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 This post/tutorial is dedicated to a snippet of code I found on stackoverflow, and that has unlocked many shapes and sketches for me, that I otherwise wouldn't have been able to make.
 In essence the algorithm allows you to create arbitrarily shaped polygons, with any number of vertices while at the same time being able to control the roundness (or curvature) of each vertex.

-I came across this code when I attempted a sketch in which I wanted to round off the corners of some triangles.
+I came across this code when I attempted a sketch in which I wanted to round off the corners of some triangles:

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">